justin13601/ACES/docs/source/configuration.md

   will be used).
 - `value_min_inclusive`: See `value_min`
 - `value_max_inclusive`: See `value_max`
+- `other_cols`: This optional field accepts a 1-to-1 dictionary of column names to column values, and can be used to specify further constraints on other columns (ie., not `code`) for this predicate.

 A given observation will be gauged to satisfy or fail to satisfy this predicate in one of two ways, depending on its source format.